Top Security Vulnerabilities in Legal Services

 Privilege protection through encryption, secure communications, and access controls represents both an ethical obligation and a malpractice risk management imperative.
 Courts increasingly find that inadequate security can waive attorney-client privilege.

-By implementing strong email security, encrypting privileged communications, preventing ransomware, securing mobile and remote access, and managing vendor risks, law firms can meet their ethical obligations while protecting both client interests and firm viability in an increasingly hostile cyber threat environment.
+By implementing strong email security, encrypting privileged communications, preventing ransomware, securing mobile and remote access, and managing vendor risks, law firms can meet their ethical obligations while protecting both client interests and firm viability.